[This post continues the PhD student paper-writing series from here]

 At this point, we have covered establishing the focus of your scientific paper: you should already have a clear vision of what your paper is about, and the essence of this vision should be encapsulated in its abstract.
 You should also have the necessary ingredients at hand: the results to be presented in your paper together with ideas for schematic diagrams, organised into film-script categories according to their function and role in the story (Setup, Confrontation, Resolution, Epilogue).

-The next step is to expand the storyline laid out by the abstract, and to outline the different sections of your paper.
+The next step is to expand the storyline laid out by the abstract and to outline the different sections of your paper.
 This begins with choosing what sections make up your paper.
 Depending on your target journal, you may need to follow strict guidelines—the commonly used Introduction–Methods–Results–Discussion structure for instance—or to come up with a structure of your own.
 Even for short letter-format papers that may or may not have subheadings, it pays off to have a clear idea of what goes where.
 Usually, this is not a difficult task: all scientific papers begin with an introduction and end with a discussion, even if these span just a few paragraphs, and the results are sandwiched in between.
 Methods may be explained before the results, or after the discussion as an appendix of sorts (like in Nature and other glossy magazines).

 What is more involved is choosing the order of presentation within the section structure.
 Here, a solid, tried-and-tested approach is to begin with the figures and their order of appearance.
 If you have followed the approach of this blog, your figures already come with handy labels (Setup, Confrontation, Resolution, Epilogue) and therefore you already have a good overall idea of their order.
 If your paper has to follow the standard structure, schematic diagrams and result figures will generally be placed in the Results section, so that figures of the Setup category come first and those of the Epilogue come last; schematic diagrams of the Setup category are an exception as they may belong to Methods or even Introduction.
 In any case, you’ve already done much of the work before you have even begun outlining the main text: the categories of the figures mostly determine their order.
 What remains to be done is to choose the order within each section in which the results and schematic diagrams are shown: what figure leads to the next?

-The order of figures should tell a clear story, so that each builds on the previous ones.
+The order of figures should tell a clear story so that each builds on the previous ones.
 You can use a multi-panel figure to tell a self-contained part of the story, a miniature story arc.
 You can combine, for example, a schematic diagram that explains your experiment (Setup), some basic statistics of your data (Setup), and a result plot or two that contains an unexpected finding (Confrontation).
 This mini-story multi-panel figure is a technique that I often employ in letter-format papers where the story has to move fast and get to the point quickly; it already brings the story close to its Resolution and the key result.

 When you have chosen the figures, write a draft version of the caption for each figure.
-You may need to revise the captions later; at this stage you may still be unsure of issues like notation and nomenclature, so don’t pay too much attention to details yet.
+You may need to revise the captions later; at this stage, you may still be unsure of issues like notation and nomenclature, so don’t pay too much attention to details yet.
 However, try to write the figure captions so that they are self-consistent enough for a hasty reader to understand most of your paper just by glancing through the figures.
-After all, this is exactly what great many readers do; this is what the editor of your journal does too, before deciding whether your paper is worth a closer look or deserves to be rejected outright.
-How long and how self-consistent the captions should be depends, again, on your journal; in some of the letter-format top-tier journals, captions tend to be very long, while in the lesser journals where us mere mortals publish, figures are discussed at length in the main text and therefore the captions can be shorter.
+After all, this is exactly what a great many readers do; this is what the editor of your journal does too, before deciding whether your paper is worth a closer look or deserves to be rejected outright.
+How long and how self-consistent the captions should be depends, again, on your journal; in some of the letter-format top-tier journals, captions tend to be very long, while in the lesser journals where we mere mortals publish, figures are discussed at length in the main text and therefore the captions can be shorter.
 In any case, please make sure that your caption tells what the reader should learn from looking at the figure.
 A caption that only tells that here we see Y plotted as a function of X is not enough; it is redundant if you have remembered to label your axes in the figure already.
 Always tell the reader what the message of the figure is.

 Because much of the story will be told by your figures, let us talk about figure quality for a while.
 Figures are tremendously important; those who only skim through the paper won’t see much else.
 Figures make the first impression and first impressions matter.
 Clear, high-quality figures with a professional look tell that a lot of effort has been put into the paper, and the reader is more likely to trust its contents.
 Amateurish-looking figures with a colour scheme that looks like PowerPoint in the 1990’s leave the reader wondering if the results are of the same dubious quality.